 There are multiple ways to earn an honors distinction on one’s transcript or diploma.
 Most Honors students start by working toward the Emory Lindquist Honors Scholar distinction, a 12 credit-hour track that combines Honors general education courses with academic research and creative activity.

 The main difference between Honors courses and regular courses isn't workload but the approach taken to the material.
 The typical Honors course takes a more participatory approach to learning - less lecture, more discussion.
 Most Honors courses are smaller in size than regular courses – Honors seminars are capped at 15 students..

-To remain in good standing in the Cohen Honors College you must:
+To remain in good standing in the Cohen Honors College:

 Every Honors class you take is specially designated as such on your transcript.
 If you successfully complete all the requirements for Honors College graduation, you will be eligible to obtain a stole or medallion from the Honors College to wear during Commencement.
 Your diploma and official transcript will reflect your Honors designation.